zdwolfe/vim-gitwildignore/README.md

 vim-gitwildignore
 =================

-Append files listed in .gitignore into wildignore.

-## Usage
-Simply install, and every file/directory in your projects ``.gitignore`` files will be appended to your wildignore.
+Install and every file/directory in your projects ``.gitignore`` files will be appended to your wildignore.
+Useful when accompanied with the [ctrlp.vim](https://github.com/kien/ctrlp.vim) plugin.

 ## Installation
-Use vundle, or install manually by placing ``gitwildignore.vim`` in your ``plugin`` directory.
+Use [vundle](https://github.com/gmarik/vundle), and add the following your ``vimrc`` file:
 ```vim
 Bundle 'zdwolfe/vim-gitwildignore'
 ```